-The Tana High-Level Forum is an initiative that is a response to the August 2009 African Union Tripoli Declarations.
-In the African Union‘s Declaration on the Elimination of Conflicts and the Promotion of Sustainable Peace in Africa (Tripoli Declaration, August 2009), African Heads of State and Government designated peace and security as a collective “intellectual challenge” and called for the elaboration of “African-led solutions” to take it on.
+The Tana High-Level Forum on Security in Africa is an initiative that is a response to the August 2009 African Union Tripoli Declarations.
+In the African Union‘s Declaration on the Elimination of Conflicts and the Promotion of Sustainable Peace in Africa (Tripoli Declaration, August 2009), African Heads of State and governments designated peace and security as a collective “intellectual challenge” and called for the elaboration of “African-led solutions” to take it on.
 The Tana Forum is organised by the Institute for Peace and Security Studies (IPSS) of Addis Ababa University in response to this call.

-- To evaluate Africa’s contribution to the management of the covid-19 pandemic, including investment in research and knowledge products that reflects Africa’s solution to a global problem.
+- To evaluate Africa’s contribution to the management of the COVID-19 pandemic, including investment in research and knowledge products that reflect Africa’s solution to a global problem.

-- Apprehend and capture how diversity, equity and inclusion are reflected in Africa’s international partnership/engagement;
+- Highlight how diversity, equity, and inclusion are reflected in Africa’s international partnership/engagement;

-- Unpack Africa’s acute climate change and climate resilience challenges that have significant security implications for citizens in the context of food insecurity, migration, agrarian conflict, access to water, to highlight a few;
+- Unpack Africa’s acute climate change and climate resilience challenges that have significant security implications for citizens in the context of food insecurity, migration, agrarian conflict, and access to water to mention but a few;

-- Assess how a resilient health system and the rollout of equitable vaccines constitute an important source of in/security to other sectors at this critical period;
+- Assess how a resilient health system and the rollout of equitable vaccines constitute an important source of security to other sectors at this critical period;

 - Emphasise on mobilising and building the type of home-grown and local resilience that allows the voice and agency of African citizens to blossom;

-- Weigh Africa’s contribution to the management of the COVID-19 pandemic, including investment in research and knowledge products that reflects Africa’s solution to a global problem.
+- Weigh Africa’s contribution to the management of the COVID-19 pandemic, including investment in research and knowledge products that reflect Africa’s solution to a global problem;

-Contact: Yonas Berhané, Communications and Profile Management Coordinator, Institute for Peace and Security Studies, IPSS
+1. Yonas Berhané, Communications and Profile Management Coordinator, IPSS